Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Introduction

-Figure~\ref{fig:benchmark-comparison} illustrates the complexity distribution of \emph{reasoning problems} from different datasets used by existing code reasoning techniques (Figures~\ref{fig:benchmark-comparison} (a)--(d)) and reasoning problems we collected from \SweB (Figures~\ref{fig:benchmark-comparison} (e)).
-It is evident that reasoning problems from \SweB consistently show higher complexity across all nine selected metrics.
+Figure~\ref{fig:benchmark-comparison} illustrates the complexity distribution of collected reasoning problems per source of extraction.
+It is evident that reasoning problems from \real consistently show higher complexity across all nine selected metrics.
 Inter-class dependencies ($M_6$) do not exist in \heval, \avatar, \crux, and even \ceval.
-Moreover, reasoning problems in \crux, one of the most widely used benchmarks, contain no third-party API usage ($M_5$) and near-zero intra-class dependencies ($M_7$).
-Such complexities exist in real-world programs, and can drastically challenge the code reasoning abilities of LLMs (more details in \S \ref{rq:effectiveness}).
+Moreover, reasoning problems in \crux, \emph{one of the most widely used benchmarks to assess code reasoning abilities of even the most recent powerful LLMs}, contain no third-party API usage ($M_5$) and near-zero intra-class dependencies ($M_7$).
+Such complexities exist in real-world programs and can challenge LLMs' code-reasoning abilities, motivating a study to evaluate and analyze LLMs' code reasoning under real-world complexity.